Emanon0041/AML_2019_Group7/README.md

 |0.128           | did not converge in 10000 steps       |
 |0.256            | did not converge in 10000 steps      |

-As we double the step size, the number of iterations would be roughly halved.
-However, the path did not converge (within 10000 steps) if eta was 0.128 or above.
-The above experiment shows the gradient path
+initially, as the step size doubles, the number of iterations would reduce by approximately 50%.
+However, for larger step sizes, e.g. 0.128 the path will not converge.
+The above experiment shows that the gradient path
- -	takes a long time to convergence if step size is too small
+ -	takes more steps to convergence if the step size is too small;
- -	does not converge at all if the step size is too big
+ -	will not converge if the step size is too big.

 ### One example